Living in Scary and Uncertain Times: Finding Solace in Galatians 5:22-23

 What are you doing right now?
 Okay, you’re reading this.
 But what were you doing before that, for…say… the thirty or so days leading up to Christmas?
 What about the weeks and months, and years before that?

 Wanna know what I was doing?
 I wasted much of Advent doing nothing that really mattered.
-But, I did have an AHA moment thinking about Mary’s pending parenthood.
+But I did have an AHA moment thinking about Mary’s pending parenthood.
 Do you think she lived her life like a typical teenage girl today?
-Polishing her nails at sleepovers; giggling about the little Jewish boy her girlfriend sat next to on the bus; texting, tweeting, and posting selfies all day?
+Polishing her nails at sleepovers, giggling about the little Jewish boy her girlfriend sat next to on the bus?
+Texting, tweeting, and posting selfies all day?

 Do you believe for one minute that Gabriel just popped in on her at the eleventh hour and dropped that bomb, “Guess what, Mary, oh favored one, do we have a surprise for you!”
 Are you kidding me?
 Even though Mary may not have known what was coming, you can be sure that her entire life was preparation for it.
 Let’s go back a little further – to her parents.
 They likely had no clue, either.
 But, we can be sure the Spirit guided them to parent her well.
 That was their calling, and they were well prepared for it.

 The takeaway for me is that we are all called to holiness, called to use the gifts and talents already given us for God’s kingdom work.
 But it takes awareness on our part.
-(I would highly recommend Anthony DeMello’s book, Awareness, if you need some help climbing out of that boiling pot.)
+I would highly recommend Anthony DeMello’s book, Awareness if you need some help climbing out of that boiling pot.

 See the segue now?

 I know so many people, and I’ll bet you do too, perhaps even you yourself, who just can’t believe God has a plan for them.
 Over the years, I have encountered people who don’t believe me when I tell them my story.
 “Oh, really?!
 God told you to do that, huh?
 Right!”
-To be honest, I wouldn’t have believed it myself if God hadn’t gradually brought me to a place where I could trust him, even if I had no earthly idea what he was up to.
-For years, little promptings proved to be pretty awesome if I was paying attention.

 If you have come out on the other side of Christmas and find yourself back in your old routine – schlepping through the same habits, STOP IT!
 How about starting over?
 Right here.
 Right now.
-How about starting with your perception of “church” because that’s often the source of our stuckedness (yeah, spell-check, that’s a word)?
+How about starting with your perception of “church” because that’s often the source of our stuckedness (yeah, spell-check it, that’s a word)?

 See if any of this rings true for you: In some faith traditions, we have what is called, “Ordinary Time” – the times before and after Easter and Christmas.
 But, sadly, there are way too many Christians out there called the C&E people who only attend church on Christmas and Easter, and they’re probably not even sure why they go then.